deepworks-net/github.toolkit/docs/actions/core/tag_operations/index.md

 Tag name validation follows Git's rules, rejecting names with spaces, control characters, and certain special characters like `~^:?*[]\`.

 For tag listing with sorting by version, the action implements semantic versioning-aware sorting that can handle tags like `v1.10.0` correctly (sorted after `v1.9.0`).
+Version-like tags are prioritized over non-version tags in the sorting order, making it easy to find the most recent versions first.